IT-BAER/davy/README.md

 - TLS/SSL certificate validation

-- No data collection or telemetry- Conflict detection and resolution
+- No data collection or telemetry

 - Local data storage only

-- No third-party analytics or tracking- Full and incremental sync support
+- No third-party analytics or tracking